Chris Chandler (American football)

 Christopher Mark Chandler (born October 12, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for 17 seasons.
-He played for seven different teams in eight different cities during his NFL career, and is known for leading the Atlanta Falcons to a 14–2 season in 1998 followed by an appearance in Super Bowl XXXIII.
+He played for seven teams in eight cities during his NFL career, and is known for leading the Atlanta Falcons to a 14–2 season in 1998 followed by an appearance in Super Bowl XXXIII.

-Early years
+Early life

 Chandler was born on October 12, 1965, in Everett, Washington, the ninth of ten children.
 His mother died when he was 19, and his father died shortly after he made it to the NFL.
 In high school, he was active in basketball, football, track and golf.
 As a high school quarterback, Chandler threw for 2,000 yards and 49 touchdowns.

+College career

 In college, Chandler played at the University of Washington from 1984 to 1987.
 He finished third in the school's history in total offense with 4,442 yards and 32 touchdown passes, and ended his college career as the Offensive Player of the Game at the 1988 Senior Bowl.
-He graduated with an economics degree.
+He graduated with an economics degree and was a member of Phi Gamma Delta fraternity.

 College statistics

 Professional career

 Chandler played in the NFL for 17 seasons, from 1988 to 2004.
-He played for eight teams (seven franchises as he played for Los Angeles Rams in their original city and later when they relocated to St. Louis), a record shared with Ryan Fitzpatrick, Mark Royals, Karl Wilson, and Jeff Brady, although Chandler and Fitzpatrick are the only two to have started for eight different teams.
+He played for eight teams (seven franchises as he played for Los Angeles Rams in their original city and later when they relocated to St. Louis), a record shared with Ryan Fitzpatrick, Mark Royals, Karl Wilson, and Jeff Brady, although Chandler and Fitzpatrick are the only two to have started for eight teams.
 He threw for 28,484 yards, and had a career passer rating of 79.1.
-He has thrown at least one touchdown pass for seven different franchises, an NFL record before it was broken by Fitzpatrick in 2019.
+He has thrown at least one touchdown pass for seven franchises, an NFL record before it was broken by Fitzpatrick in 2019.
 At the time of his retirement, he was ranked 30th in all-time pass completions, with 2328.

 Chandler was continually bothered by injuries which earned him the moniker of "Crystal Chandelier" amongst his detractors.
 He also had the misfortune of "always [being] the guy preceding the next great draft choice" which made his career somewhat of a journeyman's.